Scale-by-scale energy transfers in bubbly flows: Scale-by-Scale Energy Transfers

-In the last expression, the superscript $a$ stands for $\sigma$ or $g$.
-The above equation reduces to the time evolution equation for the total kinetic energy $1/2\,\langle \rho u^2\rangle$ in the limit $K\to \infty$.
-Note that the contributions due to the advective nonlinearity $\mathcal{N}_K$ and the pressure $\mathcal{P}_K$ vanish in this limit.
+The superscript $c$ above stands for $\sigma$ or $g$.
+All the quantities above are cumulative functions of the filtering wavenumber $K$.
+Therefore, energy is injected (dissipated) where their derivatives with respect to $K$ are positive (negative).

-Note that in our notation negative (positive) transfer terms indicate forward (backward) transfer of energy in scale space.
+The inter-scale energy transfer terms (advective nonlinearity, surface tension and pressure) couple different length-scales, and are non-monotonic functions of the filtering wavenumber $K$.
+Further, the above equation reduces to the time evolution equation for the unfiltered kinetic energy $\mathcal{K}= 1/2\,\langle \rho u^2\rangle$ in the limit $K\to \infty$.
+Note that the contributions due to the advective nonlinearity $\mathcal{N}_K$ and pressure $\mathcal{P}_K$ vanish in this limit.